pilotmoon/popclipweb/site/guide/actions.md

 ## Cut, Copy and Paste

-The Cut, Copy and Paste actions work just like the corresponding menu items in most apps.
-Cut and Paste are only available when the text is editable.
+The Cut, Copy and Paste actions work just like the usual clipboard functions on your Mac.

+**Availablilty:**

+- Copy and Cut require a text selection.
+- Cut and Paste require an editable text field.

 **Modifiers:**

-- Hold down the **Shift (⌥)** to perform the action with plain text only.
-This will remove any formatting from the text when copying or pasting.
+- Hold down **Shift (⌥)** to perform the action with plain text only.
+This will remove any formatting from the text.

 **Settings:**